Tags

 A CSAT score isn’t a metric that’s unique to SaaS businesses.
 You’ve probably bought clothes or electronics before, and may have been asked to fill out a customer satisfaction survey about how you felt about that interaction with the business.
 Something like, “How was your experience with agent X?” for example.

-But Dialpad Ai can actually do more than that.
 One thing that we hear time and time again is that SaaS businesses’ executives and CEOs love CSAT scores—but the problem is that not a lot of people actually fill out those surveys.

 In fact (depending on the industry and specific business of course), we've found that on average only about 5% of customers actually fill out CSAT surveys.
 On a related note, usually only the angriest—and happiest—customers actually bother to respond to these surveys, which means your CSAT answers are likely to be very skewed and not representative of how your customers feel overall.

 Dialpad's industry-first Ai CSAT feature is designed to solve exactly that.
-Not only can our Ai transcribe calls and analyze sentiment in real time, it can also infer CSAT scores for 100% of your customer calls thanks to its hyper-accurate transcription feature.
+Not only can our Ai transcribe calls and analyse sentiment in real time, it can also infer CSAT scores for 100% of your customer calls thanks to its hyper-accurate transcription feature.
 The result?
 A much more representative sample size for CSAT scores, and a more accurate understanding of how satisfied your customers really are:

 TL; DR - Ai CSAT gives you a lot more opportunities to gather valuable customer intelligence.